 We believe learning comes to life for children when it is interactive and aim to bring in real life experiences to enhance our curriculum.
 We plan and arrange for visits and visitors linked to current learning or end a topic by having a theme day.
 Examples of this include: visits to Eden Camp and The Royal Armouries; visits from local heroes(police, vet, nurse, dentist, fire fighter) and circus performers; creating a carnival day with traditional fairground games and a whole school space day swap around!

 See class pages for termly curriculum newsletters and individual class information .
+Our long term planning for infants and juniors is on our current themes page.

 Key Stage Two French Long Term Plan: